KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

-# Fine-tuning Llama3 8B Models using HF and LoRA on Custom Data
+# Fine-tuning Llama3 Models using LoRA on Custom Data

-Meta just released Llama3.1 models Yesterday (23rd of July, 2024), in this blog, we will fine-tune the Llama8B model using Hugging Face (HF) and Low-Rank Adaptation (LoRA), to enhace its performance on particular tasks/datasets.
+Meta just released Llama3.1 models yesterday (23rd of July, 2024), so I thought it would be a great time to discuss how we can fine-tune Llama 3 models.
+In this blog, we will fine-tune the Llama3 8B model using Low-Rank Adaptation (LoRA), to enhance its performance on particular tasks/datasets.

 **Table of Contents**
 - Low-Rank Adaptation (LoRA)
   - Concept
   - Example
-- Setting up Environment
+- Setting up the Environment
 - Data Preparation
 -  Fine-tuning
   - Seeding